erwan-privat/rbr-magnac/README.rst

 * |ss| Web server for plotting power use and monitoring misc data. |se|
 * |ss| Switch to cpp/h implementation. |se|
+* Display bug in off-peak hours for consumption.
+* Compute actual savings per the day;
 * Style the web page.
+* [MAYBE] Use REST API to update some settings.
+* [MAYBE] Merge functions for 15 min, 1 h and 24 h.
+* [MAYBE] Screen reproduction.
 * [MAYBE] Fan control.
 Not needed right now, the maximum temperature I measured on the thyristor (equipped with a big radiator) is 28 °C (82 °F) while delivering 2400 W.